remya77/dockerize-todo-app/README.md

     })
     ```

-1. Let's stop and remove all containers: `docker rm -f $(docker ps -a -q)`
+1. Let's stop and remove all containers: `sudo docker rm -f $(docker ps -a -q)`

-    - or try `docker ps -aq | xargs docker stop | xargs docker rm`
+    - or try `sudo docker ps -aq | xargs docker stop | xargs docker rm`

-1. `docker-compose up -d --build`
+1. `sudo docker-compose up -d --build`

 Now when you go into the React browser console you should see some todos:

 ![](./assets/react-console.png)

-1. Run `docker compose down` to stop the running containers.
+1. Run `sudo docker compose down` to stop the running containers.

 ## YOU DO